suhasmaddali/Twitter-Sentiment-Analysis/README.md

 After performing __exploratory data analysis__, it could be seen based on the results that there is a comparatively more number of neutral sentences compared to either positive or negative sentiments.
 With the use of __word clouds__, it could be seen that words such as good, awesome, and great were used most frequently.
 On the contrary, it could be seen for the negative __word cloud__ that words such as hate, sorry and sad were used most frequently.

-In the below image, we understand the dataframe and the list of features available in our data.
-We are going to be using the 'text' feature and use the output feature as the 'sentiment'.
-We will be predicting the chances of a text being either positive, negative or neutral.
+We have an image depicting a dataframe and a list of features.
+We will utilize the 'text' feature as input and consider the 'sentiment' feature as our target variable.
+Our goal is to predict the likelihood of a text being categorized as positive, negative, or neutral.

 <img src = "https://github.com/suhasmaddali/Twitter-Sentiment-Analysis/blob/main/images/Input%20Data.jpg"/>